-Who deals with China smartphones, that is UMIDIGI probably a term.
-Above all, the manufacturer is known to "hype" new devices immeasurably in order not to deliver what most buyers expect.
-From a dual camera in DSLR quality is then fast a fake dual camera and even with the battery capacity, it is not always so accurate.
-With the UMIDIGI Z2 Pro UMIDIGI has again launched a smartphone on the market, which promises much purely from the data sheet.
+Anyone who deals with Chinese smartphones is probably familiar with UMIDIGI.
+The manufacturer is known above all for "hyping" new devices immeasurably in order not to ultimately deliver what a majority of buyers expect.
+A dual camera in DSLR quality then quickly becomes a fake dual camera, and the battery capacities are not always so accurate.
+With the UMIDIGI Z2 Pro, UMIDIGI has again launched a smartphone that promises a lot based on the data sheet.

 Design, workmanship and delivery

-The UMIDIGI Z2 Pro is an upgrade of the most recently released UMIDIGI Z2.
+The UMIDIGI Z2 Pro is an upgrade of the recently released UMIDIGI Z2.
 Both smartphones share the same housing design.
-Striking is the shimmering back in the light, which, however, is not multi-layered, but merely painted.
-This is available 153.4 x 74.4 x 8.3 mm large and 165g heavy smartphone in the colours "Twilight" and a "Carbon Fiber", In addition, a special edition in a fine ceramic look is available.
+The back, which shimmers in the light, is noticeable, although it is not built up in several layers, but only varnished.
+The 153.4 x 74.4 x 8.3 mm, 165g heavy smartphone is available in the colors "Twilight" and "Carbon Fiber".
+In addition, a special edition with a fine ceramic look is available.

 The UMIDIGI Z2 Pro is set up as follows:

-front side is the 6.2 inch large display with Notch.
-Apple's iPhone X has made the so-called Notch socially acceptable.
-Many manufacturers, especially from China, jumped on the bandwagon.
-The Notch is a recess at the top edge of the display, which in the case of the Z2 Pro surrounds the receiver, the front camera and the sensors.
-A Notification LED is not present!
+The 6.2 inch display with notch is on the front.
+Apple's iPhone X has made the so-called notch socially acceptable.
+Many manufacturers, especially from China, have jumped on the bandwagon.
+The notch is a recess on the upper edge of the display that, in the case of the Z2 Pro, surrounds the receiver, the front camera and the sensors.
+There is no notification LED!

-The metal one housing frame includes right hand a power button and a volume rocker on the right.
-On the left is the hybrid SIM slot, which can be equipped with two Nano SIM cards or one Nano SIM + Micro SD.
-On the underside there is a USB-C socket in the middle, on the left a microphone and on the right the loudspeaker.
-Another microphone is located inside the frame top.
-On a classic 3.5 mm jack audio output is omitted.
+The metal housing frame includes a power button and a volume rocker on the right.
+On the left is the hybrid SIM slot, which can be equipped with two nano SIM cards or one nano SIM + micro SD.
+At the bottom there is a USB-C socket in the middle, a microphone on the left and the loudspeaker on the right.
+Another microphone is located inside the top of the frame.
+There is no classic 3.5 mm jack audio output.